 6. Navigating Sydney Harbour Bridge

-I have many friends that simply won’t drive over Sydney Harbour Bridge because of the thousands of lanes.
+I have many friends who simply won’t drive over Sydney Harbour Bridge because of the thousands of lanes.
 Slight exaggeration but basically driving on the bridge itself is the easy part, there’s like 8 lanes, a walking lane, a bike path, a train line but it’s when you cross over to North Sydney area is when it gets tricky.
 There’s lanes going off onto all directions and it can be confusing, very confusing.

 I once counted the tolls up to The Blue Mountains recently and we had 5 to go through.
 They range in price from something like $1.50-$4.50 but generally you can find another road to go on to avoid paying the tolls, it will just take longer.

 Now the confusing part is knowing how many drinks you can actually have.
-For example, you can technically have 1 drink every hour and for men, they can have 2 drinks in their first hour, then 1 drink every hour after that.
+For example, women can technically have 1 drink every hour, whilst men can have 2 drinks in their first hour, then 1 drink every hour after that.
 To me, this is beyond confusing and I honestly wouldn’t drink at all because I think I’d be like it must have been an hour now… next drink after like 10 minutes!
-The police are very strict on this one so be very careful.

-9. Seat belts & Mobile Phones
+9. Seat Belts & Mobile Phones

 An obvious one but make sure you wear your seat belt and everyone else in your car does so ALL THE TIME.
-I recently picked up The Aussie who had been in the car for one minute before the flashing lights were up behind us.
+I recently picked up Steve who had been in the car for one minute before the flashing lights were up behind us.

 A friend of mine checked her phone for a text whilst in traffic.
 She didn’t realise she was next to a Police car at the time and also got fined $300.
 Just remember, no phones whatsoever when driving in Sydney.
 There are also cameras in Sydney to detect if you are using your phones now so don’t even touch it whilst you’re driving.

 Another thing the Police are massive on is speeding.
 It’s definitely something I noticed straight away in Sydney as no one speeds.
 No one ever goes over the limit because there are speed cameras everywhere.
 This is a great thing about driving in Sydney and to be honest, I have rarely ever seen a crash in Sydney at all.